distantreading/WG1/titlePilotStudy/readme.md

 # Pilot case study

 Investigating title features in ELTeC as a pilot case study for the Málaga WG meeting by Roxana and Carolin.
-Carolin Odebrecht, Roxana Patras and Ioana Galleron developed an annotation schema (dataPreparation.md), which we would like to apply to ELTeC.
+Carolin Odebrecht, Roxana Patras and Ioana Galleron developed an annotation schema (dataPreparation.md), which we would like to apply to 11 collections of ELTeC.
 Our research group has grown.
 See below the list of contributions to this title study:

 * Roxana Patras ROM + ITA
 * Ioana Galleron FRA + POR